Is School-wide Positive Behavior Support An Evidence-based Practice?

 |Prevention Tier||Core Elements|

-The core elements of SWPBS are integrated within organizational systems in which teams, working with administrators and behavior specialists, provide the training, policy support and organizational supports needed for (a) initial implementation, (b) active application, and (c) sustained use of the core elements (Sugai & Horner, in press).
+The core elements of PBIS are integrated within organizational systems in which teams, working with administrators and behavior specialists, provide the training, policy support and organizational supports needed for (a) initial implementation, (b) active application, and (c) sustained use of the core elements (Sugai & Horner, 2010).

 Is there evidence indicating that SWPBS can be implemented with fidelity and is related to improved social and/or academic outcomes for students?